 - 5. From the Failed Option: dropdown list, select a failover option to specify what happens if authentication fails (Use Network Profile or Disable Web Access).
-By default, Use Network Profile is selected; the network profile will be applied to web filtering. - Configure your authentication mode and settings.
-For detailed explanations of authentication modes and Auto-login in both proxy and bridge (transparent) modes, see Choosing an Authentication Mechanism. - To specify a timeout value, select an option from the Timeout dropdown list and type the number of minutes in the Min field. - 8.
-Click Advanced Auto-Login to specify how to handle failed Auto-Login authentication.
-Available options are: - · Always attempt manual login - Never attempt manual login
+By default, Use Network Profile is selected; the network profile will be applied to web filtering. - 6.
+Configure your authentication mode and settings.
+For detailed explanations of authentication modes and Auto-login in both proxy and bridge (transparent) modes, see Choosing an Authentication Mechanism. - 7.
+To specify a timeout value, select an option from the Timeout dropdown list and type the number of minutes in the Min field. - 8.
+If you want to attach notes to the profile, enter the text in the Notes field. - Click Advanced Auto-Login to specify how to handle failed Auto-Login authentication.
+Available options are: - Always attempt manual login - Never attempt manual login